joinpursuit/AC_4_Web/units/react/exercises/react_select/react_select.md

 Why, I do it again and again.”
 ```

-Define the poem outside the class, and pass it the text as a prop.
+Define the poem outside the class, and pass in the text as a prop.

 Use a `<pre>` tag to display the poem in your `render` function.
-In your html file, define three css classes under a `<style>` tag:
+In your HTML file, define three CSS classes under a `<style>` tag:

 ```css
   .small {